massma/eee-grad-website/source/ta-resources.md

 #### Contributing guidelines for course-specific materials

-For file uploads to the Google Drive folder in course-specific repositories, please make sure you include some reference to the **year** and **semester** you were TAing, either in the file names or by making a separate folder.
+For file uploads to the Google Drive folder in course-specific repositories, please try to include some reference to the **year** and **semester** you were TAing, either in the file names or by making a separate folder.

-Please reach out to Adam (uni: akm2203) if you have any questions.

 Also, if you already have a course repository hosted on another platform like Github or Dropbox, please continue to host the repository on that platform if you prefer.
 Just add a link link to the external repository and instructions for how to obtain access/edit permissions to the "Previous TAs" Google doc for your course.

+Please reach out to Adam (uni: akm2203) if you have any questions.

 #### Ideas of course-specific materials to Document